GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 `transitionWhile` is deprecated, and will be removed in Chrome 108.
 {% endAside %}

-This example calls `intecept()` on the event with a promise generated from an async function.
+This example calls `intecept()` on the event.
-By calling this method, the browser knows that your code will configure the next state of your site.
+The browser calls your `handler` callback, which should configure the next state of your site.
 This will create a transition object, `navigation.transition`, which other code can use to track the progress of the navigation.

 {% Aside 'key-term' %}